FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 If the current rate is slower than the target rate, the Old CPU Simulator Modification is ignored.

+The player will look for Old CPU Simulator in the OldCPUSimulator folder.

 ## Environment Variables
 Set Via:
  - Configuration File: `environmentVariables` element